Information on NIH-Owned or -Supported Chimpanzees

 In November 2018, NIH established a panel of NIH veterinarians with chimpanzee or other non-human primate expertise (Panel) independent from the NIH Chimpanzee Management Program, external stakeholder groups or organizations, and sites holding chimpanzees.
 The Panel was established to review the records of at-risk chimpanzees when the attending veterinarian determined that a chimpanzee should not move to the federal sanctuary located at Chimp Haven, Inc. because of health or welfare related concerns.
 In addition to medical records, this review included discussing with the attending veterinarian his/her rationale for not signing the health certificate necessary for transfer, and consulting with other veterinary specialists who have examined the animals, and if needed, examining the chimpanzees to determine if the chimpanzees should be relocated or remain at their current facility.

-Alamogordo Primate Research Facility
+Alamogordo Primate Facility

 The Panel met for the first time in February 2019 to begin reviewing records for at-risk, NIH-owned chimpanzees located at the Alamogordo Primate Facility (APF).
 In September 2019, the Panel completed its APF review following a protocol they developed to ensure uniform standards.
 The Panel agreed with the APF attending veterinarian’s decision about which animals should remain at APF.
-The Panel prepared one-page summaries of their review of each chimpanzee at APF.

 In September 2021, the Panel completed its initial review of animals at the Keeling Center for Comparative Medicine and Research (KCCMR).
 The NIH veterinary panel agrees with the KCCMR assessment on 49 of the 51 chimpanzees and has determined these chimpanzees should live the remainder of their lives at KCCMR to ensure their safety and welfare.
 NIH agrees with this decision.